 Notice that classical results in time-frequency analysis show that under some mild conditions on a window function $g \in \ltd$ and a certain density assumption on a symplectic or separable lattice $\mathcal{L} \subseteq \Rtd$, every $f \in \ltd$ is determined uniquely by the STFT samples $V_gf(\mathcal{L})$.
-The conclusions made in Theorem \ref{thm:start2} are in stark contrast to the uniqueness results where phase information is present.
-The statement highlights that if the lattice $\mathcal{L}$ satisfies one of the properties of Theorem \ref{thm:start2} then in the absence of phase information there exists \emph{no} window function $g \in \ltd$ such that every $f \in \ltd$ is determined (up to a global phase) by $|V_gf(\mathcal{L})|$ and this result is independent of the density of $\mathcal{L}$ (the density of $\mathcal{L}$ is the quantity $|\det L|^{-1}$ where $\mathcal{L}=L\Z^{2d}$).
-We refer to Section \ref{sec:implications} for a detailed discussion and comparison between the setting where phase information is present resp. absent.
+The conclusions made in Corollary \ref{thm:start2} are in stark contrast to the uniqueness results where phase information is present.
+If a lattice $\mathcal{L}$ satisfies one of the properties of Corollary \ref{thm:start2}, then in the absence of phase information there exists \emph{no} window function $g \in \ltd$ such that every $f \in \ltd$ is determined (up to a global phase) by $|V_gf(\mathcal{L})|$ and this result is independent of the density of $\mathcal{L}$ (the density of $\mathcal{L}$ refers to the quantity $|\det L|^{-1}$ where $\mathcal{L}=L\Z^{2d}$).
+We refer to Section \ref{sec:implications} for a detailed discussion and comparison with the setting where phase information is present (resp., absent).